-Initially the scholarship was offered annually, however cancer doesn’t run by a calendar year, and so it became necessary to award the scholarship twice a year – at the beginning and middle of the school year.
+Initially the scholarship was offered annually, but when we realised how valued and in demand this support was, it became necessary to award the scholarship twice a year – at the beginning and middle of the school year.

 How did you hear about the scholarship?

 Micka told us about the scholarship when I was in the hospital for an MRI.
 I went up to visit him on ward six and he suggested going for the scholarship and explained what we needed to do to apply.

 Why did you apply?
 What did you use the scholarship money for?

 I applied because I wanted to do drama this year, as it’s really fun.

 Great!
 I love it!
 At first I enjoyed it so much, I wanted to do drama every night of the week, but now I would like to go to drama at least twice a week.

 What does it involve?

 I go to drama classes every Monday night.
 My drama school is called ‘The Drama Company’.
 In the first term we learnt how to act, especially ‘slapstick’.
 During term two we made short movies.
 One movie had no sound and was in black and white.
 My favourite movie was ‘Funniest Home Videos’.
 I got to be the host and introduce each act.
 We made up short skits using shadow puppets in term three.

 Now in term four I’m at the stage of making a play for our concert on the 24th of November.
 As a group, we have worked on creating a play about global warming and sustainability.
 We were given ideas, and then we made up the play as we went along, acting it out.
 We always start and end a session with games like ‘Bippity Bippity Bop’, ‘Space Jump’ and ‘Cavaliers’.